Fergus (name)

-Fergus or Feargus is a common Scottish or Irish male given name derived from Scots Gaelic, meaning the strong (one) or the masculine (one).
+Fergus or Feargus is a common and one of the oldest known Irish or Scottish male given name derived from Old Irish, meaning "the strong (one)" or "the masculine (one)".

 As a surname, Ferguson or Fergusson is common across Scotland but particularly in Perthshire and Ayrshire.
 In Ireland, the Ferris family of County Kerry derives its surname from the patronymic Ó Fearghusa.